 - Develop a proposal from concept through the environmental process with ongoing coordination with Metropolitan Council staff.

-- Submit a final environmental document with a cover letter that summarizes the proposal and the needs that it addresses with a request for controlled access approval.
+- Submit a final environmental document with a cover letter that summarizes the proposal and the needs that it addresses with a request for Metro Freeway Project Approval.

 - Metropolitan Council staff presents this request to the Council’s Transportation Committee.